ikolosov/weather-forecast-processor/README.md

 The app is build around two schedulers:

 `a.
-WeatherWebSocket class - websocket endpoint and its client ws pair which is initialized inside index.jsp;`
+WeatherWebSocket class - websocket endpoint and its client ws pair which is initialized inside js script delivered by index.jsp;`

 `b.
-ForecastProducer (sends JMS messages) and ForecastConsumer (MDB that consumes them) classes.`
+ForecastProducer (sends JMS messages periodically) and ForecastConsumer (MDB that consumes them) classes.`

-Access the app in several different browser windows and just watch them out - you should get the latest weather forecast displayed in all your clients at once.
+Access the app in several different browser windows and just watch them out - you should be receiving the latest weather forecast updates in all your clients at once.